 Fintech and Banking

-While we currently observe an impact sweeping across many industries in response to COVID-19, some of them are traditionally better prepared to withstand the rollbacks caused by the outbreak.
+While we still observe an impact sweeping across many industries in response to the pandemic, some of them are traditionally better prepared for the changing environment.
 As often, fintech might be ahead of everyone.
 Being a pioneer in and fast adopter of top-level solutions, it brings its resources to the table of other businesses allowing them to be more resilient and competitive.

-Under the lockdown circumstances, consumers radically shift their preferences towards digital financial services.
-As a result, traditional institutions like banks and credit unions turn to mobile fintech solutions.
+Ceaselessly, consumers shift their preferences towards digital financial services.
+As a result, traditional institutions like banks and credit unions adapt their digital product strategy and turn to mobile fintech solutions.
 Making the most out of the right mobile app would keep your clients loyal and ROI high.

 The business world undergoes changes that form a very competitive landscape, and the risk of falling behind is too high to ignore.
-Companies are forced to swiftly adapt their strategies, reduce costs, and retain customers.
+Companies are forced to swiftly align their resources with new values, reduce costs, and retain customers.
 Just as in other industries, Intelligent CRM solutions in banking serve to tackle challenges by optimizing business processes and establishing a customer-centric model.

 To learn more about how financial organizations can quickly automate their services and support digital initiatives at the minimum investments, read a free eBook by Creatio.
 It provides valuable recommendations on adaptability during challenging times.

-When the world is in stress, the insurance industry comes to rescue, playing a vital role in managing risks and mitigating losses.
-At the same time, with the rising volume of customer claims and inquiries, as well as with severe current volatility of financial markets, insurance companies become vulnerable themselves.
+When the world is under stress, the insurance industry comes to the rescue, playing a vital role in managing risks and mitigating losses.
+At the same time, with the rising volume of customer claims and inquiries, insurance companies become vulnerable themselves.

-Insurers, taking proactive steps, cope with crises better and retain their clients after the storm is over.
+Insurers, taking proactive steps and planning their digital strategies, cope with crises better and enhance customer retention.
 These steps might include:

 - Permanent availability across human and virtual channels